 Recently, a friend asked me what’s on my bucket list.
-He began to name some things on his—mostly travel to various places.
+He began to name some things on his, mostly travel to various places.
 I couldn’t think of a place I need to see in my lifetime, though there are a few places I’d like to go.
 Go or not, I’ll be happy.

 But like I said, I no longer dream of accomplishing a specific career-related goal.
-I now see how all of these pursuits fit together.
+I now see how all these pursuits fit together.

-In fact, I’ll be fine if I accomplish any of these things or none of them, as long as I stay engaged in something.
+Still, none of that is on my bucket list.
+I’ll be fine if I accomplish any of these things or none of them, as long as I stay engaged in something.

 Well, it’s simple.
 I need to know—or believe, because we never really know anything, do we?—that my life has had meaning and that I’ve somehow made a positive difference.
-Isn’t that what most of us want.
+Isn’t that what most of us want?

 In many ways, I have yoga thank for knowing what’s enough.
-Yoga has taught me to be myself and to use my gifts without attachment to the outcome of my efforts.
+Yoga has taught me to be myself and use my gifts without attachment to the outcome of my efforts.

 It’s hard though.
 I won’t lie.

-But I do want to believe I made a small difference somehow.
-Because a small difference can have a huge impact.
+But I do want to believe I made a small difference somehow, because a small difference can have a huge impact.
 It can be part of a whole movement toward the development of good.
-I know in my heart that this is true, though I can’t point to any scientific evidence to support my hunch.
+I believe this is true, though I can’t point to any scientific evidence to support my belief.

-It’s Not What You Do, But Why and How You Do It
+It’s Not What You Do, But Why and How You Do It That Matters

 The other day in yoga class, my teacher, who always seems to know exactly what I need to hear, read a passage from Marianne Williamson’s bestseller, A Return to Love.
 The book is a classic for good reason.
 It’s simple and brilliantly poetic.
 It’s about love.

 The passage my yoga teacher read was about, of all things, careers.
-How did she know I’d been wondering about the direction of mine?
+(How did she know I’d been wondering about the direction of mine?)

 My friend who asked me the bucket list question is struggling with a similar problem.
 He’s at a career crossroad himself.
-The career thing is very different for him than it is for me in some ways.
+The career thing is very different for him than it is for me in many ways.
 But in others it’s not.
 We both want to make a difference.

-How to Make a Difference
+How to Make a Difference, Bucket List or Not

 And then what?

-My point (I do have one)
+My Point (I do have one)

 Whatever you do, you can be kind, honest, and friendly while you do it, and your goal can be both making a profit and helping someone else, whether that person is a customer, client, or coworker.

 My goal as an editor and writer is to help people communicate.
-For the most part, I work in a niche that is easily about love—well-being—but it’s not the only way I use my talents.
-I’m also a technical editor, and I spend a good amount of time pouring over copy about digital imaging products.
+For the most part, I work in a niche that is easily about love: well-being.
+But I’m also a technical editor, and I spend a good amount of time pouring over copy about digital imaging products.
 How is that about love?

 Before I launched myself as a freelance writer and editor, I was a teacher, an administrative assistant, a nutritionist at an upscale gym, a financial aid counselor, and a research editor.

 Marianne also says she’s had many jobs but only one career.
 I say the same.

 The reason I’ve had many jobs (and clients) is I’m continually tweaking my work life to align with purpose.
-I’m looking for the best way to use my gifts to do what I came here to do—what we all came her to do—spread love and make a difference, no matter how small that difference seems.
+I’m looking for the best way to use my gifts to do what I’m here to do—what we all came her to do—spread love and make a difference, no matter how small that difference seems.

 If I can do that, I don’t need a bucket list.